-Docklands Sinfonia is a young and exciting new symphony orchestra which has become a major cultural force in London’s dynamic Docklands.
+Docklands Sinfonia is a young and exciting symphony orchestra which has become a major cultural force in London’s dynamic Docklands.

-The orchestra has worked with high profile artists from renowned trumpeter Alison Balsom to cello virtuoso Leonard Elschenbroich as well as organisations including the English National Ballet, Royal Opera House and National Youth Theatre.
+The orchestra has worked with high profile classical artists from renowned trumpeter Alison Balsom to cello virtuoso Leonard Elschenbroich as well as organisations including the English National Ballet, Royal Opera House and National Youth Theatre.

 Docklands Sinfonia has appeared on BBC1 and BBC Radio 3, as well as performing regular sell-out concerts with world-class soloists at St Anne's, Limehouse.

 The single, which is on Katie's new album Ketevan, was commissioned for the Coronation Gala, at Buckingham Palace in July.
-A beautiful tribute to a protective matriarchal figure, the song was written by Katie's longtime collaborator Mike Batt.
+A beautiful tribute to a protective matriarchal figure, the song was written by Katie's longtime collaborator and manager Mike Batt.